HTML Tagstutorial html

 <ul> tag, which would show an image in a bullet-point list.

 This is called nesting tags, and it happens all the time in HTML.
 When you build a webpage, you’ll need to choose the right combination of tags to specify your content exactly how you want to.

 But note that it doesn’t make sense to nest certain tags.
 For example it doesn’t really make sense to have a

 <head> tag is only for stuff that isn’t shown to the user.

 This will become more obvious as you practice more, but it can be confusing so I wanted to mention it now.

-Try to use all the tags we’ve learned so far in your webpage.
+- Try to use all the tags you’ve learned so far in your webpage.
 List a few of the things you enjoy, add a picture of your cat, etc.